dprojects/Woodworking/Docs/MagicPanelsAPI.md

 # Functions for general purpose
 ### equal(iA, iB):

+	Description:

-	equal(iA, iB) - At FreeCAD there are many values like 1.000006, especially for PartDesign objects.
+		At FreeCAD there are many values like 1.000006, especially for PartDesign objects.
 		So if you want to compare such values this sometimes might be True and sometimes False.
 		So, finally I decided to write my own function for comparison.

-##### Args:
+##### Description:

 		iA: float value
 		iB: float value